jvino/cluster-hpc-gpu-guides/docs/guides/docker_and_dockerfile.md

 bash submit_chronos /lustrehome/<username>/my-python3.9-job.json
 ```

-Wait few seconds and the file `/lustrehome/<username>/my_script.output` should be in your directory.
+Wait few seconds and the file `/lustrehome/<username>/my_script.output` should appear in your directory.
 Watch it using:

 ` cat /lustrehome/<username>/my_script.output`